rwZephyr/AquacultureEmpire/README.md

 - Operate harvest vessels, move them between sites and markets and sell cargo.
 - Interactive map displays sites, markets and vessel locations.
 - Game state is saved in local storage so progress persists across sessions.
+- In-game time tracks days, seasons and years that advance automatically.

 ## Getting Started
 No build steps are required.
 Open `index.html` in any modern web browser to start the game.
 Everything runs locally in the browser.